Bamscrown/New-York-Property-Sales-Analysis/README.md

 Base on the result of the  Analysis, i recommend the following actions,
 - The marketing strategy of the organisation should focus more on the Middle age bracket between 30 and 54 years old,  they are more interested in purchasing a bike
 - The Marketing strategy should also focus more on the higher income earners within the entire region
 - The marketing starategy should not also be gender focused as both the male and female are interested in purchasing a bike espcially when the earn more

+### Limitation

+The properties that were acquired by inheritace had a sales price value of $0.
+All empty cells in sales price column were replaced with $0 value but this may not be the reality as some of the empty cells may be due to oversite and not necesaary that the property was sold for $0(inherited)